-The Luton Van – History, Origins and Characteristics
+What is a Luton Van – History, Origins and Characteristics

 January 14 2022

 If you have ever tried to hire a professional man and van in London, you probably had to decide on the type of moving van that your skilled mover had to use to transport your items.
 In most of the cases, you get to choose between short, medium and long wheelbase vehicles or a Luton van.
 The long wheelbase of the Luton van offers additional stability and space, especially useful for the transportation of building materials and large furniture.
 The latter seems to stand out of the four, not only with its name but also with its interesting appearance.
-The boxy-squary shape of its body is rather usual but it:
+The boxy-squary shape of its Luton body is rather usual but it:

 • Offers more loading space;